Observe and Report poster

 The inciting incident occurs at 10 minutes when A flasher exposes himself to Brandi in the parking lot, traumatizing her.
 This crime on "his" territory becomes Ronnie's obsession and justification for escalating his delusions of police work..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 22 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This indicates the protagonist's commitment to Ronnie decides to apply to the police academy, actively choosing to pursue his delusion of becoming a real authority figure despite everyone telling him he's unqualified., moving from reaction to action.
+This reveals the protagonist's commitment to Ronnie decides to apply to the police academy, actively choosing to pursue his delusion of becoming a real authority figure despite everyone telling him he's unqualified., moving from reaction to action.

 The Collapse moment at 65 minutes (75% through) represents the emotional nadir.
 Here, Ronnie is brutally beaten by Detective Harrison and other officers after a violent confrontation.
 Hospitalized and humiliated, he's fired from his security job.
 His entire identity and purpose collapse., reveals the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.